 Our Identity in Light of God’s Fatherhood

-When we know whose we are, the who question comes into clarity.
+When we know whose we are, we find an answer to the who question.

 Because God is first and foremost a Father, I am first and foremost a child of God.